 - the code is installed on every possible entrance page into your site, so that 123Stat gets loaded immediately upon entering your site and not two or three clicks later.

-- you have installed the full code (the simplified code is not capable of referrer tracking)
+- you have installed the standard or advanced code (the simplified code is not capable of referrer tracking)

 - the code on your site is exactly identical to the code we issued